-Thompson Wealth Management is a fee-only, independent financial advisor registered with the SEC and headquartered in Concord, Massachusetts.
+This is a fee-only, independent financial advisor registered with the SEC and headquartered in Concord.
 The firm practices in a fiduciary capacity, which means it is obligated under law to act in the client’s best interest.
-With more than $200 million in assets under management (AUM), it serves a handful of clients, including high-net-worth ones.
+It serves a handful of different clients, including high-net-worth ones.

 Thompson Wealth Management Background

 Thompson Wealth Management was founded in 1991 by Bruce Thompson, who continues to serve as the firm’s president and chief compliance officer.
 Thompson brings more than 30 years of experience in the financial services spaces to the table.
-In addition, the firm currently employs at least one certified financial planner (CFP).
+In addition, the firm currently employs such certifications as certified financial planner (CFP).

 Thompson Wealth Management mostly works with individuals.
 About half of these are high-net-worth ones.
 However, the firm also extends its services to corporations, trusts, estates, profit-sharing plans and more.
 As a bonus, Thompson also provides complementary counseling to clients' children and grandchildren following college graduation.

-Thompson Wealth Management doesn’t generally require a minimum account balance to receive services.
-If any is determined, it will be decided on an individual basis.
+Thompson Wealth Management generally requires a $750,000 minimum account balance to receive services.

 Services Offered by Thompson Wealth Management